Ocramius/ocramius.util.Optional/README.md

  * `Optional#toString()` is named `Optional#__toString()` in accordance to
    [PHP magic methods naming](http://php.net/manual/en/language.oop5.magic.php#object.tostring)
  * `Consumer`, `Predicate`, `Function` and `Supplier` arguments are simply `callable`, for simplicity and flexibility.

+## License

+Since this library is a direct port of the OpenJDK sources, I have to keep the original license in place, which is GPLv2 + ClassPath exceptions.